SPEECHCOG/VGS_order_CogSci/README.md

 https://github.com/zerospeech/zerospeech2021

-You can use the template provided at "abx.sh" to obtain abx score for different layers (0:11) of any specific model (specified by the path to the bundle file of the model).
+You can use the template provided at "abx.sh" to obtain ABX score for different layers (0:11) of any specific model (specified by the path to the bundle file of the model).

 For test data, you need to download dev-clean subset of LibriSpeech data from https://www.openslr.org/12 .